sfermigier/mineure-oss-epita/slides/session-02 - History.md

 When a program has nothing surprising to say, it should say nothing.

-I think that the terseness of Unix programs is a central feature of the style.
+> "I think that the terseness of Unix programs is a central feature of the style.
 When your program's output becomes another's input, it should be easy to pick out the needed bits.
 And for people it is a human-factors necessity — important information should not be mixed in with verbosity about internal program behavior.
-If all displayed information is important, important information is easy to find.
+If all displayed information is important, important information is easy to find."
 -- Ken Arnold

 ---